BorgwardtLab/P-WL/README.md

-# A persistent Weisfeiler Lehman Procedure for Graph Classification
+# A persistent Weisfeiler--Lehman Procedure for Graph Classification

-An extension of persistent homology for categorical graph labels and a Weisfeiler-Lehman inspired graph kernel using persistent homology.
+This repository contains code, data sets, and documentation for our ICML 2019 paper &ldquo;A Persistent Weisfeiler–Lehman Procedure for Graph Classification&rdquo;.

-![alt text][logo]
+![Workflow of the persistent Weisfeiler--Lehman procedure][logo]

-[logo]: https://github.com/BorgwardtLab/P-WL/blob/master/assets/flow.png "Persistence Weisfeiler Lehmann Flow"
+[logo]: https://github.com/BorgwardtLab/P-WL/blob/master/assets/flow.png "Workflow of the persitent Weisfeiler--Lehman procedure"

 ## Running the Method